Skip to content

 # capacity = 5120

-Environment variables can also be used to modify configuration parameters (you need to add it to the default collectors in ENV_DEFAULT_ENABLED_INPUTS):
+You can also modify configuration parameters via environment variables (you need to add the collector to ENV_DEFAULT_ENABLED_INPUTS as a default collector):

 • ENV_INPUT_DDTRACE_ENDPOINTS